RallyTechServices/blocker-apps/blocker-resolution-time-grid/README.md

 ## Notes
  * Any work items that are still blocked are not included in the total, average, min and max calculations.

- * Block times will be rounded to the nearest integer
+ * Block durations will be rounded up to the nearest day.
+If a block duration is less than one minute, it will show as 0.

+ * When calculating counts and statistics, reasons are case insensitive.

  * If an item was blocked and unblocked within a day, then the total days to resolution for that item will be zero.